christopherdangelo/DIG-CLL/README.md

   -  R1 for forward reads and R2 for reverse reads
   -  Files are stored in gz format (fastq.gz)
 - Total File Size reported by Illumina: 5.58Gb
--   Kate to do: resolve inconsistency between download on BaseSpace downloader (3Gb), HCC (4Gb), and online BaseSpace (5Gb)
+  - BaseSpace downloader (3Gb)
+  - HCC (4Gb)
+  - Online BaseSpace (5Gb)
 - Illumina reports 268,790 total raw reads in the dataset
-- Data was then move to the `/home/biocore/kdempsey/elgamal`
+- Data was then moved to the `/home/biocore/kdempsey/elgamal` folder

 ### Progression Model
 Data was downloaded from Illumina BaseSpace on May 10, 2022 using the BaseSpace Downloader Tool.
-- 103 Paired-End sample reads were downloaded.
+- XXX Paired-End sample reads were downloaded.
 They are named using the following syntax:
   - `100_S100_L001` indicates a unique ID + _ + sample ID + _ + run ID and then followed by
   -  R1 for forward reads and R2 for reverse reads
   -  Files are stored in gz format (fastq.gz)
-- Total File Size reported by Illumina: 5.58Gb
+- Total File Size reported by Illumina: 7.08Gb
--   Kate to do: resolve inconsistency between download on BaseSpace downloader (3Gb), HCC (4Gb), and online BaseSpace (5Gb)
+  - BaseSpace downloader (3Gb)
+  - HCC (4Gb)
+  - Online BaseSpace (5Gb)
-- Illumina reports 268,790 total raw reads in the dataset
+- Illumina reports XXXXXXXX total raw reads in the dataset
-- Data was then move to the `/home/biocore/kdempsey/elgamal`
+- Data was then moved to the `/home/biocore/kdempsey/elgamal` folder

 ## FastQC Analysis
 Each file was run through FASTQC 0.11.7.
 Results can be found under `/home/biocore/kdempsey/elgamal/fastqc/`